yanliang12/bert_text_embedding/README.md

 The similarity between ```"Abu Dhabi Finance"``` and ```"Dubai Islam Bank"``` is largher than its similarity to ```"This is a negative"```.
 Since these three texts have no overlapping words at all, why ```"Abu Dhabi Finance"``` is more similar to ```"Dubai Islam Bank"``` than ```"This is a negative"```?
 Because the BERT word embedding has the semantic similarities.

-## Docker image of REST API for text embedding service
+## REST API Docker of text embedding service

 build docker image